AshbyDodd

 Whittier, Alaska: The Town that Eats, Sleeps, and Prays Under One Roof

 Okay.
-Picture this: Whittier, Alaska; present day; an entire town, all living in one building (tell me at least one of you caught that Golden Girls homage?
-You’re my spirit animal, Sophia!).
-As someone who has lived their entire life in and around cities like DC, NYC, and Boston; the idea of an entire town living in one building seems absolutely ridiculous.
-But after listening to the residents’ experience, for such a small town, the whole concept actually seems kind of nice… as long as you don’t mind everyone up in your business, and don’t plan on dating.
+Picture this: Whittier, Alaska; present-day; an entire town, all living in one building.
+(Tell me, at least one of you caught that Golden Girls homage?
+You’re my hero, Sophia!).
+As someone who has lived their life in and around cities like DCNYC, and Boston, the idea of a whole town living in one building seems ridiculous.
+But after listening to the residents’ experience, the entire concept actually seems nice… as long as you don’t mind everyone up in your business and don’t plan on dating.

-Whittier, originally named after a nearby glacier, which was named after American poet John Greenleaf Whittier, was first formed as a military facility during World War II.
-Around the time of the Cold War the Hodge Building, later renamed the Begich Towers, was built as a barracks for those stationed at the base.
+Whittier, originally named after a glacier, which was named after American poet John Greenleaf Whittier, was first formed as a military facility during World War II.
+Around the time of the Cold War, the Hodge Building, later renamed the Begich Towers, was built as a barracks for those stationed at the base.
 When the military shut down their operations and moved out, those residents who remained moved in.
-Today, the majority of the roughly 220 residents all lives in Begich Towers, which also boasts a church, post office, and general store under the same roof.
-If you like a (very!) quiet life amidst some of the best wildlife and natural land in America, Whittier might be the place for you.
+Today, the majority of the roughly 220 residents live in Begich Towers.
+The building has a church, post office, general store, and more under the same roof.
+If you like a quiet life surrounded by wildlife and nature, Whittier might be the place for you.